Veterans of Foreign Wars: Howard Pitts

 Floyd King, Radio Operator

-Wade Goode, Ball Turret & Armorer
+Wade Good, Ball Turret & Armorer

 Charles Walters, Upper Gunner